yt-project/yt/doc/source/analyzing/fields.rst

 To refer to the number density of the entirety of a single atom or molecule (regardless of its ionization state), please use the ``MM_nuclei_density`` fields.

-Finally, if the abundances of hydrogen and helium are not defined, it is assumed that assumed that these elements are fully ionized with primordial abundances In this case, the following fields are defined:
+Finally, if the abundances of hydrogen and helium are not defined, it is assumed that these elements are fully ionized with primordial abundances In this case, the following fields are defined: